Cyber Security Body of Knowledge (CyBOK) Training Course

 Applications Security Foundation

-Throughout this course, you will observe demonstrations of actual attacks and learn effective prevention strategies, thereby boosting your confidence in enhancing the security of your applications.
+Throughout the training, you will observe demonstrations of real-world attack vectors and learn how to mitigate them, building confidence in your ability to enhance the security posture of your applications.

 Duration: 3 days